Chase Pirtle, Director

 Chase Pirtle has been obsessed with the natural world for as long as he can remember.
 He began his animal career at a young age volunteering at the Moonridge Animal Park in Big Bear, California.
 Since then, Chase worked at a wolf sanctuary in Colorado, completed a two-year animal science program in New Jersey, attended a Forestry and Wildlife Ecology program in South Carolina, and graduated from the Santa Fe College Teaching Zoo in Florida.

 After finishing college, Chase went on to co-found The Rattlesnake Conservancy and worked as the assistant curator at the Santa Fe College Teaching Zoo.
 Chase has his Florida VRC venomous license and his authorized gopher tortoise agent permit.
-He is currently the Animal Care Specialist and Habitat Manager at Ashton Biological Preserve, where he has worked since 2013.
+He is currently the Director of Ashton Biological Preserve, where he has worked since 2013.

 Edith Arangies, Media Producer